 Coconut oil's main compound is lauric acid, which converts into monolaurin, a monoglyceride that can help combat viruses such as herpes, influenza, measles and protozoa.
 It also helps maintain your healthy skin.
 To take advantage of these benefits, replace your cooking oil with organic coconut oil.

 One of the strongest points of papaya is its vitamin C content, which is an incredible 144 percent of the daily recommended value.

 Vitamin C is known for plenty of health benefits, such as helping improve immune function, treating allergy-related conditions such as eczema and hay fever, alleviating dry mouth and fighting viral illnesses, such as mononucleosis.

 Papaya is also a good topical solution against ringworm rashes.
 You can apply papaya slices directly to your rashes to stop the fungi from spreading.

 If you're not fond of the taste of papaya, then pineapples may be a better fit for you.
-Pineapple contains 133 percent of the daily recommended value of vitamin C. Pineapple helps promote the formation of healthy skin, and fight off colds, coughs and flu symptoms.
+Pineapple contains 133 percent of the daily recommended value of vitamin C. Pineapple helps promote the formation of healthy skin, and to fighting off colds, coughs and flu symptoms.
 Pineapple is also a good source of manganese, which may help eradicate free radicals in your body.

-4. Raw, Grass-Fed Milk
+4. Raw, Grass Fed Milk

-Raw milk from grass-fed cows contains healthy bacteria, healthy fat and cancer-fighting conjugated linoleic acid, which work together to maintain your healthy skin.
+Raw milk from grass fed cows contains healthy bacteria, healthy fat and cancer-fighting conjugated linoleic acid, which work together to maintain your healthy skin.
 Another bonus is that raw milk is clean and tastes better compared to pasteurized milk, and is devoid of antibiotics and other harmful chemicals that may potentially harm you in the long run.